nicobrinkkemper/gabr.sh/README.md

 }
 ```

-Finally, a default file may be consulted when the
+Finally, a default file may be consulted.
+This is applicable when the
-a argument is a directory but not a file.
+a argument is only a directory.
 For a example of this, see `./test/usage.sh`
 or run `gabr test` to see it in action.

 ### function $default ()
-The namespace for `usage` may be altered with `GABR_DEFAULT` or simply `default`.
+The name of the `usage` function may be altered with `GABR_DEFAULT` or simply `default`.
 A last-resort function and variable will be made for this name instead.
+The usage namespace will keep functioning.
 This is done through variable indirection. ([reference](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html))
 To generate a function with a dynamic name a small eval trick is used.
-For this reason
-the `default` variable may not contain special-characters.

 ```bash
 default=help